jannahastings/mental-functioning-ontology/README.md

 # Overview

-The Mental Functioning Ontology is an ontology for mental functioning, including mental processes such as cognition and traits such as intelligence.
-There is a module which covers mental disorders, within which the IDs are reused from the Disease Ontology as far as is possible.
-It is developed in the context of the Ontology for General Medical Science and the Basic Formal Ontology.
+The Mental Functioning Ontology (MF) is an ontology for mental functioning, including mental processes such as cognition and traits such as intelligence.
+There is a module (MFO-MD) which covers mental disorders, within which the IDs are reused from the Disease Ontology as far as is possible.
+It is developed in the context of the Ontology for General Medical Science (OGMS) and the Basic Formal Ontology (BFO).
 The project is being developed collaboratively by a community of users.
 To discuss any aspect of the ontology, send a message to mfo-discuss@googlegroups.com.

-The project is being developed following best practices as set out by the OBO Foundry.
-Efforts are currently underway to align with related projects including the Behaviour Ontology, the Cognitive Atlas, the Cognitive Paradigm Ontology and the Neural Electro Magnetic Ontologies.
+The project is being developed following best practices as set out by the [OBO Foundry](http://www.obofoundry.org/).
+Efforts are currently underway to align with related projects including the [Cognitive Atlas](http://www.cognitiveatlas.org/) and the [Cognitive Paradigm Ontology](http://www.cogpo.org/).

 The latest version of the ontology is available at http://purl.obolibrary.org/obo/MF.owl and is best viewed using Protege version 4.2 or above.